 Top

-Blending historical fantasy with Golden Age classic crime, Circle of Shadows is a dark and twisty adventure through an occult Edwardian England where wealthy boys toy with powers they don’t understand, and women are forced to pick up the pieces.
-Perfect for fans of Sarah Painter, Michelle Paver, and Laura Shepherd-Robinson.
+Blending historical fantasy with Golden Age classic crime, Circle of Shadows is a dark and twisty adventure through an occult Edwardian England where wealthy boys toy with powers they don’t understand, and a lone woman takes a stand against them.

 Reviews